 United Methodist women have been reaching out to “the least of these” here at home and around the world for more than 140 years.
 Women join UMW to grow spiritually, educationally and intellectually and to seek justice for women, children and youth.
 Did you know that United Methodist Women is the largest lay organization in any denomination?
 Our emphasis is on women, children and youth.
 You can find out so much more by going to www.unitedmethodistwomen.org.

 Locally each of our four circles meets monthly for fellowship, learning, and worship.
 If you do not belong to a circle, come and join us!
 Besides all the things we do together for missions, we are a creative and supportive fellowship.
 Call or email UMW President Sue Stutz for more information.
 Her phone number is: 614-876-4206 and her email address is: firstname.lastname@example.org.
 The following are a list of circles and meeting details:

-Eve Circle meets on the third Thursday of each month at 7:00 pm in the home of a circle member.
+Eve Circle meets on the third Thursday of each month at 7:00 pm in the church parlor.
 Circle leader is Fran Whaley.

 Sarah Circle meets on the first Monday of each month (except for June, July, and August) at 1:00 pm in Room 2/3 at Epworth UMC.
 Circle leader is Pansy Waligora.

 Susanna Circle meets on the fourth Monday of each month at 12:30 pm at Epworth UMC and members bring their lunches with them.
 Circle contact is Emily Dike.